acceleratedscience/openad_service_utils/README.md

    This will make `ASYNC_QUEUE_ALLOCATION` equal to `2`.

-6. **ASYNC_ALLOW**: To enable asynchronous requests, update the environment variable:
+5. **ASYNC_ALLOW**: To enable asynchronous requests, update the environment variable, the default value for this is `False`:

    ```
    ASYNC_ALLOW=True